I joined the school band in 1961, playing baritone (euphonium) and then switched to tuba, which I played all through high school and also in college.

 I taught private guitar lessons part-time and full-time from 1968 to 1978.
 During this time I also attended college and received a music education degree from Mount Aloysius College in Cresson, PA in 1972, and also attended Indiana University of Pennsylvania in 1973.
 My teachers at college included Maurice White, classical guitar, and Ed McGuire, a popular jazz guitarist who has written books for Mel Bay publications.
 During this time I also worked a heavy schedule of nightclub appearances, including a full-time tour in 1974-1975.

-I moved to San Diego area in 1978 where I worked as an assistant manager for Guitar Center 1979-1980 and as Division Manager of Therle Music from 1982 until they closed in 1986.
+I moved to the San Diego area in 1978 where I worked as an assistant manager for Guitar Center 1979-1980 and as Division Manager of Therle Music from 1982 until they closed in 1986.
 I then entered the music wholesale field, working for Pennino Music and covering the territory from San Clemente to San Diego to Yuma.

 During this time, I continued to play with a variety of San Diego bands, sometimes as often as five days per week.
 I have had the opportunity to work with many well-known entertainers such as Lou Christe, the Outsiders, the Brass Tacks, Johnny Lee, Mickey Gilley, Johnny West, California, Tiffany and others, either as an opening act or as a sideman.